 A team from UVA arrived at Henrico Doctors’ and sedated him for transportation to Charlottesville.
 Staffers connected him to a ventilator, which would keep him alive only so long.
 If the rest of his body shut down, he would be taken off the transplant list.
 They moved as fast as they could.

 His most arduous race is the half Ironman, which consists of 13 miles of running, 56 miles of biking and 1.25 miles of swimming, taking him seven hours to finish.
-In 2019 in Jamestown, competing in a shorter race, he logged one of his best finishes, crossing the line third in his age group.
+In Jamestown in 2019, competing in a shorter race, he logged one of his best finishes, crossing the line third in his age group.

 Near the end of August, he went to Virginia Beach with his girlfriend, Jo Romance, and her daughter.
 They slept at Romance’s condo, ate at home and stayed in their bubble.
 But in the days to come, all three tested positive.

-Redstrom drove to work on Monday at Chippenham Hospital in Richmond, where he is the vice president of human resources.
+Redstrom drove to work on Monday at Richmond’s Chippenham Hospital, where he is the vice president of human resources.
 At the end of the day, he coughed once but thought nothing of it.
 He drove home and went to sleep.

 Visitors weren’t allowed, so Redstrom texted updates to his mother, Martha Redstrom-Plourd.
 She called his caregivers regularly, learning their names and the times their shifts started and ended.
 She discovered that her son wasn’t always eating and that his breathing was deteriorating.